-There are certain things we associate with watching football, like crisp autumn days and an abundance of tasty food.
-The typical tailgating or yardgating spread generally includes chicken wings, pizza, flavorful dips and some sweet treats.
+There are certain things we associate with watching football, like friends and family and an abundance of tasty food.
+The typical tailgating or Super Bowl spread generally includes chicken wings, pizza, flavorful dips and some sweet treats.
 But millennials and other health-minded folks are changing the football food landscape with vegan offerings that are just as mouthwatering as the traditional fare.
 With 9.7 million Americans eating more plant-based meals, there are more options than ever for satisfying your tastebuds, animal-free.

 Main Dish “Meat”

 The centerpiece of a tailgate party is often a selection of grilled or smoked meats and sausages, so once you decide to forgo the meat, you might be a little perplexed about what to serve.
 The early meat replacements or analogues that were introduced in the early aughts were mostly soy-based and didn’t satisfy the cravings of meat eaters.